A Reverse Black Hole Information Problem: How to detect an AdS black hole

 In this toy model and with this heuristic, the confined state will typically have the largest correlators, followed by the partially deconfined state, then the deconfined state.
 This matches our expectations from the bulk: thermal gas gives rise to the largest two-point functions, followed by the small localised black holes, then delocalised black holes smeared over the internal space.

-\paragraph{Large \boldmath{$N$}.} Moving on to the more general case, one can consider states that are created by acting with $E$ creation operators on the vacuum, and $N$ is taken to be large.
+\paragraph{Large \boldmath{$N$}.} Moving on, let us consider large $N$ and states that are created by acting with $E$ creation operators on the vacuum.
 Small probe operators are created by a few short traces, meaning that they are built up of almost only the diagonal generators.
 We will thus compute the expectation value of only nearly-diagonal number operators $\hat{N}_i := \hat{A}_i^\dagger \hat{A}_i$, of which there are approximately $N$.
 Deconfined states are created by acting with a few long traces on the vacuum, and the $E$ creation operators are approximately equally distributed among the $N^2-1$ generators.
 The expectation values of the number operators in the deconfined state are

 In confined states, the $E$ creation operators are also equally distributed, but now only over the $O(N)$ (nearly) diagonal generators.
 In a typical confined state, the expectation value of the number operators of the nearly-diagonal generators are